Hypnosis Frequently Asked Questions

 Should I use hypnosis as an alternative to seeing my doctor?

 No. It is not an alternative to seeking medical care.
 Hypnosis is a COMPLEMENTARY therapy and should be used in partnership with conventional medicine.
-Your doctor’s training in diagnosis cannot be replaced by the hypnotist; check out health problems first with your doctor; most do, then you can combine physicians and hypnotherapists healing methods.
+Your doctor’s training in diagnosis cannot be replaced by the hypnotist; check out health problems first with your doctor; most do, then you can combine physicians and hypnotherapists methods.

 Can I be forced into a trance?

 No. It is a state of mind that needs your co-operation.
 No-one goes against their own unique code of behaviour in hypnosis.
 Many children are exceptionally good at entering trance, but only if they choose.
 When teenagers are brought for therapy by parents – the practitioner stands little chance unless he/she makes a “contract” with them, “I will only work with you if you want to, it must be your own individual choice”

 Am I too strong-willed to be hypnotised?